bomonike/bomonike.github.io/mac-mini.md

 The 2024 Mac Mini only comes with a power cable that plugs into a wall outlet.

-[_] PROTIP: To make the 2024 Mac Mini portable, get a <strong>big battery</strong> with enough ampere to last for a day, like those designed for use with MacBook Pro laptops.
+[_] PROTIP: To make the 2024 Mac Mini portable, get a <strong>big battery</strong> with enough ampere to last for a day, like those designed for use with MacBook Pro laptops, such as the <a target="_blank" href="https://www.amazon.com/gp/product/B0D3PL8XCL/">$159.99 Anker 27,650mAh 250W</a>

 This approach may be fine because you can now <strong>reuse components</strong> from another desktop computer or want to get exactly the componenents you want, such as an 5K/8K monitor, ergonomic keyboard, etc. The advantage is that you can use a nice monitor that's bigger and better than on any laptop.